 • Want to put restrictions on what heirs may do with the property.

-• Wish to leave money to someone in a trust because the person cannot manage their own affairs.
+• Wish to leave money to someone in a trust because the person cannot manage his or her own affairs.

 • Would like the property to be managed by a trustee for a period of time past the child’s age of majority (age 25 or 30, for example).